adamrossnelson/sql-dvdstore/ReadMe.md

 # 📀 Getting Started with the Sakila Database using SQLite3

 Welcome!
 This tutorial will guide you through accessing and exploring the "Sakila" database using the `sqlite3` command-line interface (CLI).
+Read more about this data here in this repository's [Data Acknodlwedgement](https://github.com/adamrossnelson/sql-dvdstore/blob/main/DataAcknowledgement.md).

-## 🍎 How To Use This Resources
+## 🍎 How To Use This Resource

 This repository contains a series of tutorial files organized in a progressive learning path for SQL beginners.
 Here's how to make the most of these resources: